gogrlx/grlx/README.md

 The `sprout` binary should be installed as a daemon on systems that are to be managed.
 Managed systems are referred to as 'sprouts.'

-All binaries are built without `CGO`, and should therefore be compatible with as many Linux systems as possible.

 ## Architecture